Consumer spending gains slow to 1% in August

 A 2.7% drop in income in August followed a gain of 0.5% in the previous month.
 The drop reflected the expiration of the $600 expanded unemployment benefit on July 31.
 Congress has so far failed to come up with a new virus relief package that would restore that benefit.

-Economists fear that without further government support, the economy will slow significantly in the final three months of this year.
+Economists fear that without further government support, the economy will slow significantly in the final three months of this year as consumer spending slows with millions of people still out of work and government support fading.

+“Unless employment growth picks up or additional fiscal aid is extended, consumer spending is at risk of slowing dramatically,” said Gregory Daco, chief U.S. economist at Oxford Economics.

 Inflation, as measured by a gauge tied to consumer spending, rose 0.3% in August and is up 1.4% over the past 12 months.
 That is well below the Federal Reserve’s target to achieve 2% annual gains in inflation.